Stride-EdVentures/javabook/book_source/interfaces/sorting_with_classes.md

   }
 }
 ```
-This code is pretty good in that it allows Dad to sort the kids according to the comparison code found in `kidLessThan`.
-Here are three different implementations:
+This code allows Dad to sort the kids according to the comparison code found in `kidLessThan`.
+Here are three different implementations of `kidLessThan`:
 ```java
 private boolean kidLessThan(int i1, int i2) {
   // compare by height